2012 Chevrolet Corvette Performance

 Power and Acceleration

 In general, reviewers love the Corvette’s V8 power.
-However, some say that while the engine has a nostalgic, muscle car feel, it lacks the refinement of sports cars from Porsche and BMW.
+However, some say that while the engine has a nostalgic, muscle car feel, it lacks the refinement of the engines in sports cars from Porsche and BMW.
 Additionally, some criticize the Corvette’s transmission, saying that the manual has a notchy feel.
 The EPA reports that the 2012 Corvette averages 16/26 mpg city/highway with the manual and 15/25 mpg with the automatic.

 - "The manual transmission is generally smooth, but on the Base and Z06, it sometimes has a heavy, notchy feel.
 The automatic shifts smoothly, but downshifts often require a deep stab of the throttle.
 Manual shifting via the steering-wheel paddles helps." -- Consumer Guide